Shou-Lao: Fictional character biography

+Ancient Times

 Shou-Lao is an immortal Chinese dragon who became the source of power in K'un-L'un.

+In 1,000,000 BC, as punishment for training three outsiders, Fan Fei was chained and forced to watch as the cavemen are fed to Shou-Lou by Lei Kung.
+After breaking out with the hope that she will die fighting Shou-Lou, Fei punched Shou-Lou on the scar on his chest and gained his powers, becoming the first Iron Fist in the process.
+The immortal Shou-Lao would reincarnate himself, beginning the longstanding tradition undergone by challengers to claim the Iron Fist mantle by slaying Shou-Lao in combat.

-During a performance of the dragon riders of K'un-Lun for the entertainment of Yu-Ti, Shou-Lao went berserk and attacked the city's leader.
-He was slain by Quan-St'ar, who cut out the dragon's heart.
+During a performance of the dragon riders of K'un-L'un for the entertainment of Yu-Ti, Shou-Lao went berserk and attacked the city's leader.
+He was killed by Quan-St'ar, who cut out the dragon's heart.
 Enraged at this, Yu-Ti banished Quan-St'ar from the city and revived Shou-Lao by melting his heart and placing it in a sacred cavern.
-Following his death, Shou-Lao is repeatedly killed and resurrected as part of a trial undergone by holders of the Iron Fist mantle to gain his power.
+Following this, claimants of the Iron Fist mantle had to both defeat Shou-Lao in combat and plunge their fists into his molten heart to gain his power.

-After she is busted for training three cavemen, Fan Fei is chained up and watched as the cavemen are fed to Shou-Lou by Lei Kung.
-After breaking out with the hope that she will die fighting Shou-Lou, Fei punches Shou-Lou in his chest tattoo and gained his powers.